 Avoid smoking, bare lights, heat or ignition sources.
+When handling, DO NOT eat, drink or smoke.

 Vapor may ignite on pumping or pouring due to static electricity.

 DO NOT use plastic buckets.
 Ground and secure metal containers when dispensing or pouring product.
 Use spark-free tools when handling.